 It was back to the swimming this year with a ‘Windemere Double’ attempt, that’s 2 lengths of the lake, a total of 21 miles.
 However it was a ‘moment of realisation’ rather than a success.
 Conditions on the day were not dreadful but a stiff breeze meant it was choppy and we set off against the wind (to make the return leg easier).
 Unfortunately that meant that virtually every stroke I made hit a wave and after just over 6 hours of slow progress it was obvious that I wasn’t going to make.
 There was also the realisation that unless I was extremely lucky to get perfect conditions on the day (highly unlikely) another attempt at the Channel would also end in disappointment.
 So, I have deferred the 2020 attempt and gone back to basics: that’s learning to swim (differently) again with a better stroke to deal with adverse conditions.
 I won’t make a decision on another Channel attempt until I know that the new stroke will be good (fast) enough to get me across whatever the conditions.

 It was all nicely planned out.
 Brighton Marathon in April and another go at a sub 4 hour time, back to back (one on the Saturday and another on the Sunday) ironman triathlons over a weekend in May and then the South Downs Way 100 mile race again in June.
 All being a warm up for the main event a ‘one a day Quin’ in Buchs, Switzerland, that’s an ironman triathlon 5 days running.
-But the main event in Buchs has been cancelled until 2021.
-I still have the possibility of the Brighton marathon which was postponed until September, but I am not holding my breath for that one, although the 100 miler should be ok as it is now in November.
+But the main event in Buchs was cancelled until 2021 and all the others went as well.